Nursing assistants held about 1.5 million jobs in 2018. The largest employers of nursing assistants were as follows:

-The median annual wage for nursing assistants was $24,420 in May 2012.
+The median annual wage for nursing assistants was $29,660 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $18,300, and the top 10 percent earned more than $35,330.
+The lowest 10 percent earned less than $21,960, and the highest 10 percent earned more than $40,620.

-Most nursing assistants and orderlies work full time.
-Because nursing homes and hospitals provide care at all hours, nursing aides and orderlies may need to work nights, weekends, and holidays.
+Although most nursing assistants and orderlies work full time, some work part time.
+Because nursing and residential care facilities and hospitals provide care at all hours, nursing aides and orderlies may need to work nights, weekends, and holidays.

-Employment of nursing assistants is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
-Employment of orderlies is projected to grow 17 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of nursing assistants is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of orderlies is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.

 Demand for nursing assistants may be constrained by the fact that many nursing homes rely on government funding.
-Cuts to programs, such as Medicare and Medicaid, may affect patients’ ability to pay for nursing home care.
-However, patient preferences and shifts in federal and state funding are increasing the demand for home and community-based long-term care, which should lead to increased opportunities for nursing assistants working in home health and community rehabilitation services.
+Cuts to programs such as Medicare and Medicaid may affect patients’ ability to pay for nursing home care.
+In addition, patient preferences and shifts in federal and state funding are increasing the demand for home and community-based long-term care, which should lead to increased opportunities for nursing assistants working in home health and community rehabilitation services.